isomerpages/moe-regentsec/index.md

             Library Board (NLB), supported by MOE and RICE Media...
           link_text: Read more about it here
           link_url: /lower-secondary-history-prove-it-contest-2025/
-        - title: Immersive Learning VR Presentation at TCEFG 2025
-          date: 20 June 2025
-          announcement: A team of passionate educators from Regent Secondary School proudly represented the school at the Teachers’ Conference and ExCEL Fest 2025 (TCEF2025), a biennial event organised by the Ministry of Education...
-          link_text: Read more about it here
-          link_url: /immersive-learning-vr-presentation-at-tcef-2025/
-        - title: Annual Cross-Country Run 2025
-          date: 20 June 2025
-          announcement: On the cool morning of Friday, 23 May 2025, over a thousand students and staff gathered in the school hall, buzzing with anticipation for Regent Secondary School’s Annual Cross Country Run.
-            The 3.6km route would see the participants making a loop around the Pang Sua Park Connector...
-          link_text: Read more about it here
-          link_url: /annual-cross-country-run-2025/
   - infopic:
       title: 2024 School Programme
       subtitle: Video Collection